• Skip to main content

 Last week, the North Carolina Court of Appeals issued two decisions on workers’ compensation.
 In the first case, Jones v.
 Steve Jones Auto Group, the plaintiff was a general manager at auto dealerships who sought benefits due to mold exposure – an unlisted occupational disease.
 Due to the dangerous mold in his office, the plaintiff developed […]

-Filed Under: Workers' Compensation Tagged With: NC Court of Appeals, Notice, Occupational Disease
+Filed Under: In the News, Workers' Compensation Tagged With: NC Court of Appeals, Notice, Occupational Disease

 Primary Sidebar